Looseminded/Skyrim-Character-Generator/README.md

 # Skyrim-Character-Generator
 Offline character generator for Skyrim with file-saving functionality.
 Written in Python.
+Tested on both Windows and Debian-based Linux Systems.

 If running this from command line: